0xalim/Notes/cps356/chapters/beyondPolicies.md

 case for both the LRU and FIFO.
 Because we're looping the workload, the older pages are going to be accessed sooner than the page the policy prefers to keep in cache.
-Random is much better, reasoning for this is random has property to not have weird corner-cases unline FIFO and LRU
+Random is much better, reasoning for this is random has property to not have weird corner-cases unlike FIFO and LRU

 ## Implementing Historical Algorithms